bytebase/bytebase/docs/design/gh-ost-integration.md

 In the output, you can see the main components of gh-ost.

-**Migrator** is the main schema migration flow manager.
+**Migrator** is the schema migration manager.

-**Inspector** reads data from the read-MySQL-server (typically a replica, but can be the master).
-It is used for gaining initial status and structure, and later also followup on progress and changelog.
+**Inspector** reads data from the read-MySQL-server (typically a replica but can be the master).
+It gets initial status and structure and later follows up on progress and changelog.

 **Streamer** reads data from binary logs and streams it on.

-**Applier** connects and writes the applier-server, which is the server where migration happens.
-Applier is the one to actually write row data and apply binlog events onto ghost table.
+**Applier** connects and writes the applier-server where migration happens.
+Applier is the one to write row data and apply binlog events onto the ghost table.

-**Throttler** collects metrics related to throttling and makes informed decision whether throttling should take place.
+**Throttler** collects metrics related to throttling and makes the informed decision whether throttling should take place.
 Here throttling means to pause.

 #### Requirements and limitations

-- `gh-ost` currently requires MySQL versions 5.6 and greater.
+- `gh-ost` currently requires MySQL versions 5.6 or greater.
 - You will need to have one server serving Row Based Replication (RBR) format binary logs.
-Right now `FULL` row image is supported. `MINIMAL` to be supported in the near future. `gh-ost` prefers to work with replicas.
+Right now `FULL` row image is supported. `MINIMAL` to be supported soon. `gh-ost` prefers to work with replicas.
 You may still have your primary configured with Statement Based Replication (SBR).
 - If you are using a replica, the table must have an identical schema between the primary and replica.
+- Foreign key constraints are not supported.
+- Triggers are not supported.
 - `gh-ost` requires an account with these privileges:
-  - `ALTER, CREATE, DELETE, DROP, INDEX, INSERT, LOCK TABLES, SELECT, TRIGGER, UPDATE` on the database (schema) where your migrated table is, or of course on `*.*`
+  - `ALTER, CREATE, DELETE, DROP, INDEX, INSERT, LOCK TABLES, SELECT, TRIGGER, UPDATE` on the database (schema) where your migrated table is, or of course, on `*.*`
   - either:
     - `SUPER, REPLICATION SLAVE` on *.*, or:
     - `REPLICATION CLIENT, REPLICATION SLAVE` on *.*

 The `SUPER` privilege is required for `STOP SLAVE, START SLAVE` operations.
-These are used on:
+These are used to:
-- Switching your `binlog_format` to `ROW`, in the case where it is not ROW and you explicitly specified `--switch-to-rbr`
+- Switch your `binlog_format` to `ROW` if it is not ROW, and you explicitly specified `--switch-to-rbr`.
-  - If your replication is already in RBR (binlog_format=ROW) you can specify --assume-rbr to avoid the STOP SLAVE/START SLAVE operations, hence no need for SUPER.
+  - If your replication is already in RBR (binlog_format=ROW), you can specify --assume-rbr to avoid the STOP SLAVE/START SLAVE operations, and no need for SUPER.
 - Running --test-on-replica: before the cut-over phase, gh-ost stops replication so that you can compare the two tables and satisfy that the migration is sound.
-- Foreign key constraints are not supported.
-- Triggers are not supported.

 Different cloud providers require different flags.
 - Google Cloud SQL works, `--gcp` flag required.
 - Aliyun RDS works, `--aliyun-rds` flag required.